Junior Achievement of Chicago LEADERSHIP

 Sandy Daffé took the helm as President of Junior Achievement of Chicago in 1996 and now leads the largest JA organization in the United States.
 She joined JA in 1984 and learned the organization from the bottom up, steadily progressing in her career and responsibilities.
 Sandy's passion for student outreach, financial literacy, and economic education has been the driving force behind her successful 31-year career.
 Sandy received an honorary degree from Robert Morris University in June 2012 and graduated Magna Cum Laude with a B.A.
 Communications from Northern Illinois University.
 She is the Past Chair of JA Presidents Roundtable, a member of the Executives Club of Chicago and the National Society of Fundraising Executives.

-Tom Staab – Senior Vice President of Development
+Tom Staab – Executive Vice President of Development and Operations

-Tom Staab oversees the entire Development operation of Junior Achievement of Chicago, which has a $7.3 million budget.
-His department is responsible for all fundraising, special events and marketing for JA of Chicago.
+Tom Staab oversees development and operations of Junior Achievement of Chicago, which has a $7.3 million budget and reaches over 600,000 students.
 Tom started with Junior Achievement of Chicago as Director of Development in March of 1997.

 Maria Ramos – Vice President of Central Operations